simphotonics/generic_reader/example/README.md

 $ dart bin/example.dart
 ```

-The constant values that are going to be read are the fields of the const class `Player`:
+The constant values that are going to be read are the fields of the const class [Player] shown below:
 ```Dart
 import 'package:sqlite_entity/sqlite_entity.dart';